The Imperial Pilgrimage Routes of Japan

 Along the way, we’ll immerse of selves in the Japanese way of travel, staying in old-world traditional Japanese inns called ryokan, bathing in hot spring onsens, and perfecting our chopstick skills as we enjoy classic Japanese cuisine.
 Join us for an unforgettable journey through this remote and mystical corner of Japan!

-Day 1: Arrive OsakaRendezvous at our hotel in Central Osaka.
+Rendezvous at our hotel in Central Osaka.
 The trip will officially begin at 6:00 pm at our hotel with an orientation meeting followed by our welcome dinner.

 Day 2: Osaka to Mount Koya

 Following breakfast, we’ll travel south by train and funicular to Mount Koya, the home of the Shingon (Pure Word) Sect of Esoteric Buddhism.
-Founded in 816AD by Kobo Daishi, there are 117 temples on Mount Koya today.
+Founded in 816 AD by Kobo Daishi, there are 117 temples on Mount Koya today.
 Kobo Daishi is believed to sit in eternal meditation here at the Okunoin Inner Sanctuary.
 After lunch, we’ll have a short hike along the Nyonindo, a route through the woods surrounding the temple area.
 We’ll spend the night in one of the 54 shukubo temples which accept lodgers.

 Day 3: Mount Koya and Ryujin Onsen

 We will rise early this morning to participate in a sutra recital ceremony conducted daily, primarily in memory of ancestors and previous generations of priests.
-After breakfast (all food in the temples here are vegetarian – shojin ryori), we’ll have a guided walk of the most important sites on Mount Koya, including the cemetery with its huge cedar trees and 200,000 or so stone memorials.
+After breakfast (all food in the temples here is vegetarian – shojin ryori), we’ll have a guided walk of the most important sites on Mount Koya, including the cemetery with its huge cedar trees and 200,000 or so stone memorials.
 In the afternoon we’ll travel south by road deeper into the Kii Mountains via the Ryujin Skyline.
 Our destination is Ryujin Onsen and our family-run ryokan for the night.
 We’ll have the opportunity to experience their delightful, natural hot spring baths.

 Day 4: Ryujin Onsen to Yunomine Onsen

 After breakfast, we travel to the start of the Nakahechi pilgrimage route, one of the ancient imperial routes to the Kumano Sanzen.
 After visiting the information center and small shop at Takejiri, we’ll continue the short distance by road to the start of our hike at Takahara Kumano Jinja Shrine.
 The trail today is through dense forest, following ridges and valleys, past small wayside shrines to the village of Chikatsuyu, from where we go by road to our family-run lodgings in Yunomine Onsen.
-Famous for its hot springs, the use of Yunomine Onsen, as a spot for purification rituals before continuing to the Hongu Taisha, is thought to date back 1,000 years.
-The hot springs here actually merge into the stream which runs through the village nestled in a narrow valley.

 Day 5: Hosshinmon-Oji to Yunomine via Hongu

 Today our destination is Hongu Taisha, or Grand Shrine, the first of the three Kumano Sanzen.
 Our route takes us through isolated mountain settlements and dense cedar forests, occasionally along old flagstone ways, with short stretches of quiet road here and there.
-After visiting the shire and Heritage Center, we’ll hike over a low mountain, with a rather steep climb to the Dainichigoe Pass, and back to our lodging in Yunomine.
+After visiting the shrine and Heritage Center, we’ll hike over a low mountain, with a rather steep climb to the Dainichigoe Pass, and back to our lodging in Yunomine.

 Day 6: Ukegawa to Koguchi